10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Tempelhof Feld

-Where to Eat in Kreuzberg?
+Where to eat in Kreuzberg?

-• Albatross Bakery creates the pastries that will blow your mind by both the way they look and taste.
-If you can’t choose, go with their creme-brulee (€5), Queen A (€3.2) or honeyhole bun (€5).
+• Albatross Bakery creates the pastries that will blow your mind with both their looks and taste.
+If you can’t choose, go for the Queen A bun (€3.5) or apple danish (€3.5).

-• Breakfast Annelies and Hallesches Haus are a couple of awesome breakfast spots, where you can start your day with the €12 sandwich.
+• Annelies and Hallesches Haus are awesome breakfast spots.
 The first one serves their breakfast all day and actually offers some of Albatross’s pastries as well.
 Hallesches Haus is a cafe and a store where you can find a lot of cool stuff for your home.

 Where to eat in Berlin Kreuzberg street

-Kreuzberg is heaven for coffee-lovers as there are so many specialty coffee shops here.
-Five Elephant is a small chain of micro-cafes that is also famous for its cheesecake.
-The Visit Coffee & Eatery is another popular chain that even gives workshops on roasting.
+Kreuzberg is also heaven for coffee-lovers as there are so many specialty coffee shops here.
+Five Elephant is a small chain of micro-cafes that is famous for its cheesecake.
 THE BARN Café Neukölln has a cool space with a big communal table.
 Bonanza Coffee Roasters is a huge coffee shop with such a variety of blends that you might spend an hour choosing what you want.
-The average cost for a cup of latte in Berlin is €4–€4.5.
+The average cost for a specialty latte in Berlin is €5.

-Where to Stay in Kreuzberg Berlin?
+Where to stay in Kreuzberg, Berlin?

 Kreuzberg neighborhood

-If you are looking for a place to stay in Berlin, Kreuzberg might be a good alternative to the hotels in the city center.
-The prices are not that different in comparison to other neighborhoods, but you’ll most likely live in a place that has more character and outdoor space.
+If you are looking for a place to stay in Berlin, accommodation in Kreuzberg might be a good alternative to the hotels in the city center.
+The prices here are not that different in comparison to other neighborhoods, but you’ll most likely live in a place that has more character and outdoor space.
+Traveling to the city center is easy: There are lots of U- and S-train stations in the area.
+The ticket costs €3.8 per ride or €10.6 for 24 hours.

 Here some accommodation options you might want to consider: